-In Tasmania, fire and emergency services and other emergency management partner agencies/organisations have adopted - or adapted - a common system of incident management: the Australasian Inter-service Incident Management System (AIIMS 2017).
+In Tasmania, fire and emergency services and other emergency management partner agencies/organisations have adopted - or adapted - a common system of incident management: AIIMS.
 TASPOL have adopted a very similar system of incident management in line with other police services around Australia: Incident Command and Control System Plus (ICCS+).